core-wg/oscore/draft-ietf-core-object-security.md

 An on-path attacker may inject a message causing the endpoint to verify the message.
 A message crafted without access to the Master Secret will fail to verify.

-To avoid storing state for procedure runs which may never complete, the server should set a timer when caching R2, and remove R2 and the associated security contexts from the cache at timeout.
+To avoid storing state for protocol runs which may never complete, the server should set a timer when caching R2, and remove R2 and the associated security contexts from the cache at timeout.

-The server may only have space for a limited number of security contexts, or only be able to handle a limited number of procedures in parallel.
+The server may only have space for a limited number of security contexts, or only be able to handle a limited number of protocols in parallel.
 If the server receives a request #1 and is not capable of executing it then it may respond with an unprotected 5.03 (Service Unavailable).

-Request #1 may be a replay of a previous client request, and this may not be detected since the server does not have the security context.
+Request #1 may be a replay of a previous client request, and this may not be detected because the server does not have a fresh replay window.
 This causes the server to generate the second security context and send a response.
 But if the client did not expect a response it will be discarded.

-If request #2 is replayed then it will not be accepted by the server as a request #2, since the corresponding R2 has been removed from cache.
-It may however be interpreted by the server as a request #1, in which case it causes the server to generate a second security context and send a response.
-That response is associated to request #2, but protected with a security context as if it was a request #1 and will therefore fail to verify, if not directly discarded  by the client due to no matching request.

-Replaying response #1 in response to some request will fail to verify, since the integrity of response #1 is associated to request #1, through the ID context used in response #1, and the Partial IV of request #1 included in the external_aad of response #1.
+Replaying response #1 in response to some request other than request #1 will fail to verify, since the integrity of response #1 is associated to request #1, through the ID context used in response #1, and the Partial IV of request #1 included in the external_aad of response #1.

-Replaying response #2 in response to another request will fail to verify for the same reason as response #1.
+If request #2 has already been well received, then the server has a fresh security context so a replay of request #2 is handled by the normal replay protection mechanism.
+Similarly if response #2 has already been received, a replay of response #2 to some other request from the client will fail by the normal verification of binding of response to request.

 # Test Vectors